philangist/vimeo-indexer/README.md

  - we'd likely want to move to a persistent message bus (like kafka) for data integrity guarantees (we want every message to be processed at least once) instead of doing it all in memory with channels

- - horizontal scaling of the service, spin up several instances and hide them behind a load balance
+ - horizontal scaling of the service, spin up several instances and hide them behind a load balancer

 *Anything else you want to share about your solution or the problem :)*
 - This was a really fun project and i put a lot of effort into it. i hope that's reflected in the quality of the work